-We show that the set of fixed-point combinators forms a recursivelyenumerable subset of a larger set of terms that is (A) not recursively enumerable, and (B) the terms of which are observationally equivalent to fixed-point combinators in any computable context.
+We show that the set of fixed-point combinators forms a recursivelyenumerable subset of a larger set of terms we call non-standard fixedpoint combinators.
+These terms are observationally equivalent to fixedpoint combinators in any computable context, but the set of non-standard fixed-point combinators is not recursively enumerable.